-Not currently but from 6 April 2019 non-resident companies will become subject to a charge to corporation tax on the disposal of an interest in a property-rich entity in certain circumstances.
+From 6 April 2019 non-resident companies are in specified circumstances subject to a charge to corporation tax on the disposal of an interest in a property-rich entity.

 8.3 Does your jurisdiction have a special tax regime for Real Estate Investment Trusts (REITs) or their equivalent?